Learning from audits

 (click to enlarge and download)

-The WSCB CSE and Missing Committee has also agreed a series of quarterly multi-agency audits to scrutinise the response to CSE across the partnership.
+The WSCB CE and Missing Committee has also agreed a series of quarterly multi-agency audits to scrutinise the response to CSE across the partnership.

-The learning from June and September’s audits are presented in the posters below.
+The learning from recent audits is presented in the posters below.

 The WSCB Virtual Frontline Practitioner Group has an annual work plan to undertake questionnaire’s and audits based on a number of key themes identified by the WSCB and members of the group.
 The group was formed in response to the Ofsted improvement plan recommendation to ensure that the voice of frontline practitioners is heard and informs the work of the WSCB.